ESC

 Environment

-methane emissions
+Total emissions

-water pollution, degradation of coral reefs; soil erosion; wildlife preservation; solid waste disposal
+water pollution, degradation of coral reefs; soil erosion; wildlife preservation; solid-waste disposal

-party to
+Party to

 Antarctic-Marine Living Resources, Biodiversity, Climate Change, Climate Change-Kyoto Protocol, Climate Change-Paris Agreement, Desertification, Endangered Species, Environmental Modification, Hazardous Wastes, Law of the Sea, Marine Life Conservation, Nuclear Test Ban, Ozone Layer Protection, Ship Pollution, Wetlands

-signed, but not ratified
+Signed, but not ratified

 none of the selected agreements